News

 Some of the tasty dishes that participants learnt to cook were curry chicken and white rice, Caribbean soup, mackerel run down and more!

 The competition was fierce with participants really showing off their creative culinary skills.
-Dishes included were Jerk Chicken, rice and peas, chicken with seasoned rice, as well as vegetarian option of brown stew tofu, plantain and green bean.
+Dishes included are Jerk Chicken, rice and pea, as well as vegetarian cum allergen option of Brown stew tofu chicken with seasoned rice, plantain and green beans, the winning meal.

 A presentation also took place for those who completed their Level 2 Health and Hygiene certificate demonstrating participants passion and commitment to the course.
 To further acknowledge and commend the dedication shown by all participants, four distinguished awards were presented.
 These included an award recognising the first participant to complete the Level 2 e‑learning training, an award for Outstanding Culinary Excellence (Best Chef), and an award honouring the winning team from the cook‑off competition.